Dr Luca Nelli

 In addition, I am involved in different collaborative projects on ecology and epidemiology of vector-borne diseases in South Saharan Africa (primarily Burkina Faso, Tanzania and Kenya), where I collaborate with local scientists focusing on spatio-temporal analyses of vector-borne disease ecology.

-In parallel with my main research, I am involved in several other collaborative projects on species distribution and connectivity models of a range of taxa such as insects, birds, fishes and mammals.
+On occasion, I am involved in other collaborative projects on habitat selection, species distribution and connectivity models of a range of taxa such as insects, birds, fishes and mammals.

 Google Scholar: https://scholar.google.com/citations?user=lPuGm8YAAAAJ&hl=en